drk1wi/Modlishka/README.md

 -------
 Author: Modlishka was designed and implemented by Piotr Duszyński ([@drk1wi](https://twitter.com/drk1wi)).
 All rights reserved.

-Big kudos go to all [contributors](https://github.com/drk1wi/Modlishka/graphs/contributors) who participated in this project.
+See the list of [contributors](https://github.com/drk1wi/Modlishka/graphs/contributors) who participated in this project.

+* statement copied directly from another project ...

 Disclaimer
 ----------